This post may contain affiliate links. Please read my disclosure policy.

 A reader in my Meal Planning Magic Community Table Facebook group said she doesn’t drink coffee but enjoys putting creamers like this one in her hot cocoa.
 And she’s right—this one is perfect in a cup of hot cocoa!

-To Prepare the Latte
+For the Latte

 Brewed Coffee – I prefer a non-flavored, medium roast but choose your own favorite!
 Be sure to check out my Zero Waste Gift Ideas for Coffee and Tea Lovers post to see some of my favorite ways to make coffee.

 Whipped Cream – totally optional here but a nice addition sometimes.

 Peppermint Crushed Candy Canes – I have found these in the seasonal baking aisle at my local grocery store or places like Wal-Mart or Target.
-Brach’s Cany I’ve also found them for a great price in the gourmet food aisle at Home Goods, Marshall’s and TJ Maxx during the holidays so if you have one near you, check there too!
+Brach’s Candy I’ve also found them for a great price in the gourmet food aisle at Home Goods, Marshall’s and TJ Maxx during the holidays so if you have one near you, check there too!

 Of course, you can also take whole candy canes and crush them yourself by putting them in a resealable bag and rolling over with a rolling pin or a mallet.